hrishikeshtawade04/beginner_tutorials/readme.md

 ## Running ROS launch demo
 To run the launch file so that both talker and listener node opens together run the following command.
 The frequency is the output frequncy of talker messages on the terminal.
 Frequncy values should be positve and more then zero othewise it throws an error message.
 If the frequency is not mentioned it will run the default frequency of 10.
 ```
-killall -9 roscore   (to stop any ongoing roscore)
+sudo killall -9 roscore   (to stop any ongoing roscore)
-killall -9 rosmaster (to stop any ongoing roscore)
+sudo killall -9 rosmaster (to stop any ongoing roscore)
 cd <path to catkin_ws>
 source devel/setup.bash
 roslaunch beginner_tutorials talkAndListen.launch freq:=<frequency>